Sam120204/LeetCode/README.md

 # LeetCode
-Here is a Collection of my answers to LeetCode questions ace the coding interview!
+Here is a Collection of my answers to LeetCode questions, hopefully acing the coding interview!